robb-j/husky-cms/README.md

 * Showcase projects, which is a different Trello list, then filter and view them
 * Configurable structure, showing only the pages you want
 * Content caching so you don't get rate limited and page loads are fast
+* Plugin system for dynamically adding your own page types

 ## Setup